Ron Jaworski: Los Angeles Rams

 Jaworski was selected in the second round of the 1973 NFL draft by the Los Angeles Rams.
 Jaworski was named the third-string quarterback, backing up John Hadl and James Harris, and only appeared in a total of five games through his first two seasons.

 In 1975, Jaworski saw his first major playing time in Week 13, when starter James Harris suffered a shoulder injury three plays into the game.
-Jaworski led the Rams to a 22–5 victory over the Green Bay Packers, where he completed 14 of 24 passes for 174 yards and an interception.
+Jaworski led the Rams to a 22–5 victory over the Green Bay Packers, where he completed 14-of-24 passes for 174 yards and an interception.
 The next week, Jaworski made his first career start for the final week of the season, where he led the Rams to a 10–3 win over the Pittsburgh Steelers.

 Entering the playoffs, there was speculation as to whether James Harris was healed enough to return or if Jaworski would start for the divisional round game against the St. Louis Cardinals.
 It was only minutes before gametime when Jaworski was informed by head coach Chuck Knox that he would be starting.
-In his playoff debut, Jaworski completed 12 of 23 passes for 203 yards with both a passing and rushing touchdown, en route to a 35–23 victory to advance to the NFC Championship Game.
+In his playoff debut, Jaworski completed 12-of-23 passes for 203 yards with both a passing and rushing touchdown, en route to a 35–23 victory that advanced the Rams to the NFC Championship Game.
 Despite Jaworski's performance, he was not named the starter for the NFC Championship, as James Harris was deemed healthy enough to return.
 However, Harris reaggravated his shoulder injury after just two passes in the game, and Jaworski came in as a backup.
-He completed 11 of 22 passes for 147 yards, but threw two interceptions in the 37–7 loss to the Dallas Cowboys.
+He completed 11-of-22 passes for 147 yards, but threw two interceptions in the 37–7 loss to the Dallas Cowboys.

 Entering the 1976 season, Jaworski was named the Week 1 starter after James Harris fractured his thumb.
 In the season opener against the Atlanta Falcons, however, Jaworski left the game due to a fractured right shoulder.
 Backup Pat Haden relieved Jaworski, and led the Rams to a 30–14 victory.
 In Week 6 against the Chicago Bears, Haden was injured, and Jaworski, although not yet fully recovered, came in and preserved a 20–12 victory.
-Jaworski started the next week against the New Orleans Saints, but he was benched for Haden in the fourth quarter after completing just 3 of 11 passes for 15 yards.
-James Harris would start at quarterback for the next 2 games before Pat Haden became the starter for remainder of the season.
+Jaworski started the next week against the New Orleans Saints, but he was benched for Haden in the fourth quarter after completing just 3-of-11 passes for 15 yards.
+James Harris would start at quarterback for the next two games before Pat Haden became the starter for remainder of the season.
 Jaworski would only appear in spot duty in two other games.